 You’ve got your vision of Shangri-La: A totally kicking laundry room with plenty of storage and — oh yes — a skylight!
 Or a master bedroom blissfully isolated from the hubbub of everyday family life.
 Or a kitchen with a big, honking, six-burner, stainless steel commercial-style range with dual ovens, a warming drawer, and more knobs and dials than the cockpit of a 747.

 That’s what’s great about buying a home before it’s actually built.
-You can dream big, and your options are almost limitless.
+You can dream big, and your house upgrade options are almost limitless.

 But your budget isn’t.